sjm-steffann/netbox-reorder/README.md

 This plugin in compatible with [NetBox](https://netbox.readthedocs.org/) 2.8.
 Because of the way this plugin hacks into the internals of NetBox compatibility with other versions is not guaranteed.

+NetBox 2.10 introduced breaking changes that make it unusable for my own use cases, so I will not be providing support for it.
+There is work being done to create a fork of NetBox that is friendlier to both network operators and contributors.
+My future work will be in support of that.

 ## Installation

 First, add `netbox_reorder` to your `/opt/netbox/local_requirements.txt` file.
 Create it if it doesn't exist.